What happens if I don’t follow a court order or agreement?

 In scenario 1, it is, in most cases, strongly advisable for Parent 1 to make an urgent application to vary the Child Arrangements Order/ Contact Order before Parent 1 ceases facilitating the child spending time with or having contact with Parent 2 in accordance with the Court Order.
 This will, usually, only be required if Parent 2 will not agree to vary the Order by consent and confirm their agreement to an alternative arrangement in writing; most Child Arrangements Orders will order “such other contact as is agreed between the parties in writing”, thus providing Parent 2 will agree to different arrangements in writing, Parent 1 will not need to restore the case to Court.

 This is not always possible.
 Sometimes it is possible for Parent 1 to make an application to vary the existing Court Order, but that application to vary the Order will not be listed for a hearing before such a time as the child is due to go to spend time with Parent 2, even when the application is made on an urgent basis.
 This leaves Parent 1 in a difficult position.
 Parent 1 will be in Contempt of Court if they do not facilitate the contact provided for in the Order.
-However, having filed a variation application at Court will usually help to protect her position somewhat.
-Furthermore, the Court would not wish for the mother to put the child at risk by complying with an Order of the Court – thus if there is a risk of harm, although she will technically be in breach of the Court’s Order and thus in Contempt, in most cases the Court would not criticise the mother for her actions providing that she has very good reasons, which are child focused and providing she uses her best endeavours to ensure her variation application is listed urgently.
+However, having filed a variation application at Court will usually help to protect their position somewhat.
+Furthermore, the Court would not wish for Parent 1 to put the child at risk by complying with an Order of the Court – thus if there is a risk of harm, although they will technically be in breach of the Court’s Order and thus in Contempt, in most cases the Court would not criticise Parent 1 for their actions providing that they have very good reasons, which are child focused and providing Parent 1 uses their best endeavours to ensure their variation application is listed urgently.

 It is advisable to seek legal advice from a family law or parental disputes solicitor if you find yourself in such circumstances and before breaching the Court Order if at all possible, as every situation is different.